In game development there's a lot of scratching your own itch and my latest diversion is a great example of that.

 Once you set your save game path & extension and choose which save file you want to work on, the editor will display a tree of all the loaded data you can then dig into and edit!

 On each row there are contextual controls for resetting values, and adding or removing items from a collection.
-While the editor isn't fully feature complete, it suits my needs for now and I think it's in a good state to give it to the world and hopefully have other people help contribute to it to.
+While there are a few more things I wish it had, it suits my needs for now and I think it's in a good state to give it to the world and hopefully have other people help contribute to it to.